Driver Vehicle Inspection Report - DVIR

 Signing Off On DVIR

-Once all checklist items have been passed or failed you will see a Condition selection and a signature box.
+Once all checklist items have been evaluated and assigned a pass or fail status, a condition selection and signature box will appear.

 The condition presented will depend on if items have passed or failed.

-In either case, the driver that's filling out the inspection will want to sign.
+Note: in either case, the driver that is filling out the inspection will want to sign.

-If the failed items do not need to be fixed at this time, then you can mark Correction Not Needed, sign and save.
+If the failed items do not need to be fixed at this time, then Correction Not Needed can be marked.

-If the failed items need to be corrected, do not click either condition.
-Simply sign and save.
-The Failed inspection will save to the equipment's history to complete at a later time.
+If the failed items need to be corrected, do not select either condition.
+Instead, simply sign and save.
+The failed inspection will be recorded in the equipment's history to be completed at a later time.

 Back To Top